-We are looking for music that demonstrates your ability to write competent music in a variety of styles and produce a reasonable quality sampled mock-up using a Digital Audio Workstation (Logic, Cubase etc.).
+We are looking for music that demonstrates your ability to write competent music in a variety of styles and produce a reasonable quality sampled mock-up using a Digital Audio Workstation (Cubase, Logic, Pro Tools etc.).

 Applicants will need to demonstrate evidence of a solid base on which to build, both musically and technically, and the potential to develop as a media composer.

-The music must be all your own work.
+The music/sound design must be all your own work.

-Your covering letter is particularly important, especially for those without a first degree (RPL).
+Your covering letter is particularly important, especially for those without an undergraduate degree (RPL).
 Your letter should include: